parth7stark/MMA_GravitationalWave/README.md

 ## Installation and running your first inference

-You will need a machine running Linux, MMA_GW does not support other operating systems.
+You will need a machine running Linux x86 architecture to build container image.
+If using ARM64 or other architecture, one need to update Apptainer definition file accordingly

 Please follow these steps: